Cirrus-Minor/witchblast/readme.txt

 - ADD New monsters
 - ADD New items
 - ADD New spell
-- ADD New art for sprites
-- ADD New art for dungeon tiles
+- ADD New art for sprites and tiles
 - ADD New room surfaces
+- ADD New intro and menu
 - ADD Chest for completed challenges
+- ADD Tutorial state save and reset
 - ADD Cauldron now explodes while dying
 - ADD Sound for imp's teleportation
 - ADD "Jump" animation for items you can get
+- ADD Zoom effect when starting / dying
 - MOD Standard Rat IA changes (rats now move in 4 directions)
 - MOD Frozen dividing bubbles generate frozen "children" bubbles
 - MOD Fireball (spell) now goes through monsters (if enough HP)